 - Be ready to pass two health checks:

 - Conducted by the airline before boarding your flight.

 - Conducted by a Public Health Agency of Canada officer once you arrive in Canada.

 - Bring a travel-sized bottle of hand sanitizer on the plane.

 - Pay attention to any inclusions (e.g. in-flight meal services) and regulations (e.g. wearing a mask for the entire duration of the flight) provided by your airline.

-- Based on current Government of Canada policies, when you arrive in Canada government officials will assess your health and your quarantine plan before you can leave the port of entry.
+- Follow the current Government of Canada policies when you arrive in Canada by air or land.
+Government officials will assess your ArriveCAN receipt, proof of vaccine (if applicable), test results, and quarantine plans before you can leave the port of entry.
 It is up to the discretion of the border agent to approve entry into Canada.

-- New!
-Take a COVID-19 test upon arrival at the port of entry (air or land) at no cost to the traveller.
+- Take a COVID-19 test upon arrival at the port of entry at no cost.

 - Confirm with Waterloo that you have arrived in Canada using Portal (iOS, Android or web version) as soon as you arrive at the port of entry.
 If there are any changes to your flight, we also require that you notify us in Portal.

 - Use private transportation (e.g. taxi) to go directly to your place of quarantine, without making any planned or unplanned stops, and stay there for the remainder of your quarantine.
 This is mandatory, even if you have no symptoms.